 The module provides students with a detailed knowledge of how Parliament works in both theory and practice.
 It is delivered through a collaboration between the Houses of Parliament and a UK higher education institution; the institution provides academic and theoretical content, and Parliament provides practical teaching about the work, processes and business of Parliament.

-Which universities are currently delivering Parliamentary Studies?
+Which universities are delivering Parliamentary Studies from 2019-20?

 The following universities are currently delivering Parliamentary Studies:

 - University of Edinburgh

 - University of Leeds

 - University of Leicester

 - University of Lincoln